ga4gh-schemablocks/sb-phenopackets/generated/doc/Biosamples.md

 * type: string

-The id of the individual this biosample was derived from
+In a complete data model "individual_id" points to the "id" of the individual ("donor", "subjerct"...) this _Biosample_ was derived from.

+In a local context this could be the _id_ attribute in a corresponding "individuals" collection.

 ##### `individualId` Value Example